wtwwitt/project_2_bangkok_housing_price/README.md

 |month_built|string|month built: January-December|
 |price|float|selling price|

-This analysis will use the data to create price housing price prediction model using Linear Regression with/without some regularization.
+This analysis will use the data to create housing price prediction model using Linear Regression with/without some regularization.

 ### By experimenting with many models, the best one will be using the follow factors for prediction
 ___